Public Gardens

 Local environmental groups and individuals have created gardens at public sites throughout the county.
 These sites provide food and shelter for pollinators as well as offering visitors an inviting space to view and enjoy nature.

 The Marin Art and Garden Center features a habitat garden with larval host plants that attract many species of butterflies.
-Michael Bogart, Garden Manager, works with high school student interns, teaching them about the care of plants and pollinators in the garden.
+Michael Bogart, Garden Manager, works with high school student interns, teaching them about the care of plants and pollinators.

 The Falkirk Cultural Center feature several demonstration gardens, including one devoted to California native plants.
 The gardens are maintained with the assistance of Marin Master Gardeners.
 They illustrate water conservation practices and include a variety of pollinator plants.